amitkmrjha/loganalytics/README.md

 sbt run
 ```

+## Test the Rest API

+upload a log file to  http://localhost:9000/upload/log

+## Test through browser

-And then go to <http://localhost:9000/log> choose the log file to upload
+ go to <http://localhost:9000/log> choose the log file to upload

 ## Controllers